 Trend 4: Extended Application of Artificial Intelligence

 Artificial Intelligence technologies have become a key part of finance trends and banks have no other choice except to implement AI in order not to run a race with a wooden leg.
-The technology allows banks to meet the demands of the customers who are looking for smarter, safer, and more convenient ways to access and manage their money.
+Pursuant to one poll, AI is used by 75% of banks with $100 billion in assets, and 46% of smaller banks.
+Moreover, 80% of respondents claimed they are at least conscious of the potential benefits of AI implementation.
+According to McKinsey, artificial intelligence might contribute $1 trillion to the banking industry annually.
+The technology allows banks to meet the demands of customers who are looking for smarter, safer, and more convenient ways to access and manage their money.
 There are countless ways of AI implementation in the financial sector.
-Most of us have already been actively using some features that rely on AI solutions such as chatbots, biometric authentication, and authorization, voice banking, etc. AI also helps banks to improve various daily processes such as reporting, data extraction, document classification, credit scoring, and many others that also have both direct and indirect impact on customer satisfaction.
-AI improves compliance monitoring processes, timely identifies potential fraud or money laundering transactions, and prevents banks from cyber attacks.
+Most of us have already been actively using some features that rely on AI solutions such as chatbots, biometric authentication, authorization, voice banking, etc. AI also helps banks to improve various daily processes such as reporting, data extraction, document classification, credit scoring, and many others that also have both direct and indirect impacts on customer satisfaction.
+AI improves compliance monitoring processes, timely identify potential fraud or money laundering transactions, and prevents banks from cyber attacks.

 Undoubtedly, AI application in banking is not limited only by those use cases, there are a lot more areas where AI solutions may improve efficiency and create new opportunities.